 Ammo Talwar MBE

 Ammo Talwar is the founder of Punch, a dedicated music and arts agency.
 He has become a recognised arts champion, pioneering work with young people and artists nationally.
-Mr Talwar’s drive to promote young people as champions has led to major interventions within government agencies, schools and the third sector.
-He is the current chair of Black Routes – a national touring network for contemporary music, the governor of Birmingham Ormiston Academy and the director of Creative Alliance.
-In 2008, he was awarded an MBE for his services to music and young people.
+Ammo's drive to promote young people as champions has led to major interventions within government agencies, schools and the third sector.
+Ammo is the current chair of Black Routes – a national touring network for contemporary music, the governor of Birmingham Ormiston Academy and the director of Creative Alliance.
+In 2008, Ammo was awarded an MBE for his services to music and young people.

 Professor Monder Ram OBE

-Yvonne Wilkinson is the first female head of King Edward VI Five Ways School in 132 years - a large outstanding co-educational grammar school in Birmingham and one of the eight King Edward VI Schools.
-Ms Wilkinson has 12 years’ experience as a head – 9 years previously in two independent schools in Worcestershire and Yorkshire.
-She was also the first female deputy Head at King Edward VI Five Ways School in 1997-2003, overseeing the transition to co-educational status.
-Ms Wilkinson has worked for 10 years as an ISI inspector.
+Yvonne is the first female head of King Edward VI Five Ways School in 132 years - a large outstanding co-educational grammar school in Birmingham and one of the eight King Edward VI Schools.
+Yvonne has 12 years’ experience as a head – 9 years previously in two independent schools in Worcestershire and Yorkshire.
+Yvonne was also the first female deputy Head at King Edward VI Five Ways School in 1997-2003, overseeing the transition to co-educational status.
+Yvonne has worked for 10 years as an ISI inspector.